GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-distribution/index.md

 {% Aside 'warning' %}

-Missing these steps can cause both your extensions to be taken down.
+Make sure to add these labels.
+If you don't, then both extensions may be taken down.
 For more information, see [Repetitive Content Spam Policy][repetitive-content].

 {% endAside %}